The Grapes of Wrath (film): Plot

 The family arrives at the first transient migrant campground for workers.
 The camp is crowded with other starving, jobless, and desperate travelers.
-As their truck slowly makes its way through a row of shanty houses and around the camp's hungry-faced inhabitants, Tom notes it, "Sure don't look none too prosperous."

-After seeing trouble between the sheriff and an agitator, the Joads hurriedly leave the camp.
-The family goes to another migrant camp, the Keene Ranch.
+Son-in-law Connie deserts his pregnant wife, Rose-of-Sharon.
+After seeing trouble between the sheriff and an agitator, the Joads hurriedly leave and go to another migrant camp, the Keene Ranch.
 After working in the fields, they discover the high food prices in the company store, the only one in the area.
 When a group of migrant workers is striking, Tom wants to learn more about it.
 He attends a secret meeting in the dark woods.
 When the gathering is discovered, Casy is killed by a camp guard.
 Tom inadvertently kills the guard while defending himself.

 Tom suffers a serious cheek wound, making him easily recognizable.
 That evening, the family hides Tom when guards arrive searching for who killed the guard.
 Tom avoids being spotted, and the family leaves the Keene Ranch without further incident.
-After driving awhile, the truck breaks down at the crest of a hill.
-They have little gas and decide to coast down the hill to where there are some lights.
-They arrive at the Farmworkers' Weedpatch Camp ("Wheat Patch"), a clean facility run by the Department of Agriculture, complete with indoor toilets and showers, which the Joad children have never seen before.
+After driving awhile, they arrive at the Farmworkers' Weedpatch Camp ("Wheat Patch"), a clean facility run by the Department of Agriculture, complete with indoor toilets and showers, which the Joad children have never seen before.

+Later, at one of the weekly Saturday night dances held at the Wheat Patch, a group of strangers arrive to instigate a riot as a pretext for local law enforcement to storm the camp and arrest the leaders.
+The camp committee men have anticipated this and subdue the strangers when they attempt to start a fight, leaving the law no choice but to abort their plan.

 Tom is moved to work for change by what he has witnessed in the various camps.
-He tells his family that he plans to carry on Casy's mission by fighting for workers rights.
+When police officers arrive looking for the murderer of the guard Tom killed, he decides to leave, telling his mother that he plans to carry on Casy's mission by fighting for workers' rights.
+As the family moves on again, they contemplate the fears and difficulties they faced, with Ma firmly vowing that their kind will continue to live on.